 Takoma Park is significant for the quality of its architecture.
-The suburb was planned with large detached houses set back from the building line and villas and cottages designed in the manner of Jackson's pattern book houses with verandas, large lawns, and privacy.
-The major architectural styles represented in takoma are the Stick and Shingle styles, Queen Anne, Colonial Revival and the Bungalow.
-The earliest houses were Stick and Shingle styles and Victorian Cottage styles.
+The suburb was planned with large detached houses set back from the building line and villas and cottages designed to include verandas, large lawns, and privacy.
+Various architectural styles are on display in Takoma, including the Stick, Shingle, Queen Anne, Colonial Revival, and Bungalow styles.

-Economic changes throughout the twentieth century resulted in scaled down lots and smaller houses.
-In large part, these structures are characterized by delightful variations of the bungalows constructed 1900 and 1925, are set back from the street and are not discordant elements but rather maintain the rhythm and low scale of the detached single family houses which characterize the suburb.
+Economic changes throughout the twentieth century resulted in scaled-down lots and smaller houses.
+In large part, these structures resemble the bungalows constructed in earlier years and are set back from the street.
+Rather than appearing discordant, however, these later structures maintain the rhythm and low scale of the detached single-family houses that characterize the suburb.

 DC Inventory: September 18, 1980 (effective November 28, 1980)

 National Register: June 30, 1983